43

 A Brexit finally achieved

-In October 2019, the UK requests a postponement of the Brexit date, to avoid a no deal situation.
+In October 2019, the UK requests a postponement of the Brexit date, in order to avoid a no-deal situation.
 Thus, the date is set for January 31, 2020.
-In order to strengthen his parliamentary majority and complete the Brexit, Boris Johnson calls for an early legislative vote.
-This is the last chance for the British people to oppose the Brexit.
-During the campaign, Labour, Liberals, Democrats and Scottish Independence fight relentlessly to cancel the Brexit.
-Despite their efforts, Boris Johnson and the Tories win the election handily: the way is clear for Brexit.
+In order to strengthen his parliamentary majority and bring the Brexit to a successful conclusion, Boris Johnson calls for an early general election.
+This is the last chance for the British people to oppose Brexit.
+During the campaign, Labour, the Liberals, the Democrats and Scottish independence fight relentlessly to cancel the Brexit.
+Despite their best efforts, Boris Johnson and the Tories won the election hands down: the way was clear for Brexit.
 On January1, 2020, the United Kingdom officially leaves the European Union.
-After that date, the country and the European Union continue their negotiation to establish the foundations of their future relationship, which is not without difficulties.
-The negotiations lasted almost a year and were heavily impacted by the Covid-19 crisis, but finally, after many disagreements, a deal between London and Brussels was validated on December 24, 2020
+After this date, the country and the European Union continue their negotiations to establish the foundations of their future relationship, which is not without its difficulties.
+Negotiations last almost a year and are heavily impacted by the Covid-19 crisis, but finally, after much disagreement, a deal between London and Brussels is validated on December 24, 2020.

 Mai 2021